-DM7405 Selected Topics of Communication Issues in Today's Ministry
+DM7405 Selected Topics of Communication Issues in Today's Ministry The Faculty i ne i acady

 A study of selected issues and their significance for ministry.
 This seminar is offered based on student interest.
 May be repeated once for credit under a different topic.
 3 hours.